 We also see an Accredited Senior Appraisal for business valuations (ASA) for time to time.

 The best forensic accountants are not the most expensive but you still get what you pay for in this field, like most others.
-Forensic accountant rates in Orange County range from $250.00 per hour to over $400.00.
+Forensic accountant rates in Orange County and the Southern California counties range from $250.00 per hour to over $400.00.
 Forensic accountants that are part of a small practice or sole practitioners generally charge less.
 Part of that reason is they have a lower overhead.
 If you choose a forensic accountant that is part of a large firm with offices throughout California, you may be paying much more and not necessarily for better work.

 The bigger firms also tier their hourly rates depending on who is doing the work.
 A senior forensic accountant may charge hundreds of dollars per hour more than a junior one.
 In some forensic accounting firms the majority of the work is done by the juniors and overseen by the seniors.